GCPlot/gcplot-knowledge-base/gcplot-overview/reports.md

 For example, line `99% | 117.416` means that 99% of STW events are under 117.416 milliseconds.

 There are also four graphs:

-* `Pause Durations (Stop-The-World only)` - pauses in milliseconds
+* `Pause Durations (Stop-The-World only)` - GC pauses in milliseconds

-* `Log(x) Pause Durations (Stop-The-World only)` - Log10\(x\) of pauses, which is very helpful for seeing distribution of low values
+* `Log(x) Pause Durations (Stop-The-World only)` - Log10\(x\) of GC pauses, which is very helpful for seeing distribution of low values

 * `Concurrent Phase Durations (Non-STW)` - concurrent collections durations in milliseconds \(if available\)

 * `Log(x) Concurrent Phase Durations (Non-STW)` - Log10\(x\) of concurrent durations \(if available\)

 And finally you can see how much time does STW and Concurrent collections took comparing to the whole time application was running:

 ![](/assets/Screen Shot 2017-04-14 at 10.34.01 AM.png)

+#### Memory

+This tab shows a lot of graphs related to VM memory consumption and rate values.
+We will describe each briefly:

+* `Promotion Rate` - the rate \(MB/second\) at which objects gets promoted from Young to Tenured space
+* `Allocation Rate` - the rate \(MB/second\) at which new objects are being created
+* `Young Generation Used Before GC` - the size of Young generation before garbage collection happens \(Eden + Survivor spaces\)
+* `Young Generation Used After GC` - the size of Young generation after garbage collections.
+Typically, it's the size of Survivor space.
+* `Young Total Size` - total size of Young generation.

+* `Tenured Used` - the size of allocated memory in the Tenured space at each point of time.

+* `Tenured Total Size` - the total Tenured space size at each point of time.
+Can differ when Adaptive Policy is enabled.

+* `Heap Used Before GC` - total Heap occupation before any garbage collection event.

+* `Heap Used After GC` - Heap occupation after each garbage collection.

+* `Heap Total Size`

+This all can be very helpful in understanding of the load on memory, notice memory leaks, how much time you promote possible garbage and so on.
+If any graphs are missing, it means we don't have enough data to show it.